DorukUlucay/arduinotimer/README.md

 # arduinotimer

-a desktop pomodoro timer with arduino and lcd screen
+a timer to put on my desk made with arduino and lcd display.